An Achievable Rate Region for 3-User Classical Quantum Broadcast Channel via Coset Codes: Abstract

 \section{Abstract}

-We undertake a Shannon theoretic study of the problem of communicating bit streams over a 3-user quantum broadcast (QBC) channel and focus on characterizing inner bounds.
-Adopting the powerful technique of \textit{tilting}, \textit{smoothing} and \textit{augmentation} discovered by Sen recently, and combining it with our coset code strategy, we derive a new inner bound to the classical-quantum capacity region of a 3-user QBC.
-The derived inner bound subsumes all currently known bounds and is proven to be strictly larger for identified examples.
+We undertake a Shannon theoretic study of the problem of communicating statistically independent bit streams over a 3-user classical quantum broadcast channel ($3-$CQBC) and focus on characterizing inner bounds to its capacity region.
+We propose a coding strategy based on coset codes possessing algebraic closure properties.
+Elevating Sen's technique of tilting, smoothing, and augmentation - originally designed only for IID codes - we design new POVMs that can simultaneously decode into a combination of unstructured IID and coset codes to efficiently decode univariate and bivariate interferences respectively.
+Analyzing the information-theoretic performance of the proposed coding strategy we characterize a new inner bound to the capacity region of the $3-$CQBC that subsumes all currently known bounds and is proven to be strictly larger for identified examples.